 Community benefits.
 Engaging with a charitable organization strengthens communities.
 Agencies and services that use volunteers generally run on little or no income, and rely heavily on support from the efforts of individuals and groups committed to improving the local community.

 Volunteering is a terrific way to enhance the well-being of you and your family members while serving your community.
 Making a charitable effort is not only good for your mental and physical health, it improves your family bond and teaches your children invaluable lessons.
-Make 2018 your family’s year and spend time giving of yourselves!
+Make this your family’s year and spend time giving of yourselves!

 Thank you for visiting the Bring Smiles to Seniors site.
 The information on our services page is designed for informational purposes only.
 The information provided on this website is not intended for medical diagnosis, treatment, or to replace professional medical advice.
 If you have concerns about your health or condition, please contact your physician or health care provider.
 This website has links to other websites that are not controlled nor endorsed by Bring Smiles to Seniors.

 Bring Smiles to Seniors is not liable for any damage or loss related to the accuracy or completeness of any information in these informational articles or that contained on linked websites.